What are the real intentions of Russia in Ukraine?

 Imminent risk of invasion or intimidation to impose their views on the West?
-Russian troops concentrated on the border of Ukraine They offer Moscow a wide range of options, according to experts, who believe a selective military intervention is more likely than a massive operation.
+Russian troops concentrated on the border of Ukraine offer to Moscow a wide range of options, according to experts, who believe a selective military intervention What a massive operation.

-(Read here: The meeting between Lavrov and Blinken on the crisis in Ukraine concludes)

-The US Secretary of State, Anthony Blinken, met on Friday in Geneva with his Russian counterpart, Sergei Lavrov, at a time of maximum tension between Moscow, on the one hand, and Washington and its European partners, on the other.

-(Also: Why does the US accuse Russia of creating a Cold War climate in Ukraine?)

-Blinken warned that if Russia crossed the border it would provoke a “quick and tough” reaction from U.S, who suspects that Moscow wants to invade Ukraine.
+(Read here: Russia accuses NATO of ‘exacerbating’ tension by deploying forces in Europe)

+In the last few hours, NATO announced that it will deploy warships and combat aircraft in Eastern Europe, while U.S He said that he suspects sending troops to this area in the midst of an escalation context.
+For its part, Moscow accused the West to “exacerbate” tensions and said his counterpart is causing “hysteria” in Europe.

-The Kremlin, while denying any plan of attack, insists that the de-escalation requires written guarantees for its safety, particularly with regard to the NATO, which plans to strengthen its presence in this area of historical Russian influence.
+The Kremlin, although he denies any plan of attack, insists that the de-escalation requires written guarantees for his security, in particular with respect to NATO, which plans to reinforce its presence in this area of historical Russian influence.

 In recent weeks, Russia has deployed several tens of thousands of soldiers, tanks and artillery near the Ukrainian border, with the help of military resources from the far east of the country.